 Act 16 and the Certification Process

-Central to Act 16 is a list of specific conditions that qualify a patient to use medical cannabis.
-The process is called certification, and only licensed physicians can issue a certification to patients.
+Central to Act 16 is a list of specific conditions that qualify a consumer to use medical cannabis.
+The process is called certification, and only licensed physicians can issue a certification to medical marijuana consumers.
 Doctors who want to be eligible to issue certifications must register with and receive approval from the Pennsylvania Department of Health (DOH).
-These conditions are:
+The conditions can be found here.

-There is also a four-hour training course that physicians must take in order to certify patients.
+There is also a four-hour training course that physicians must take in order to certify medical marijuana cardholders.
 Once approved, the DOH records the physician’s information, including physical address and medical credentials.
 This information is available through the DOH website in an online registry.
-However, physicians cannot advertise that they offer medical cannabis to just any patient, nor can they advertise the fact that they are registered providers.
+However, physicians cannot advertise that they offer medical cannabis to just any consumer, nor can they advertise the fact that they are registered providers.

-Also important to know for would-be patients is that it's not legal to smoke cannabis in Pennsylvania.
+Also important to know for would-be medical marijuana consumers is that it's not legal to smoke cannabis in Pennsylvania.

 Chris Goldstein, the Chapter Coordinator at the South Philly National Organization for the Reform of Marijuana Laws, had this to say: